rin67630/pulsar/README.md

 # pulsar
-Remark: WIP = Work in Progress, not yet functional
+Remark: WIP = Work in Progress, not yet functional parts of the overall sketch

 Pulsar is an Arduino-Based Radio Transmission System for Measurements and Digital Values It aims to be a powerful and versatile RF analog/digital medium-fast data transmission system.
 The first throw runs with NRF24L01 modules, the next one will be LoRa.
+  It provides a 1 Sec data transmission pace optimized to using RF transmission less than 1% of the time (a legal requirement for the 868/900MHz band) It features:
-  It providees a 1 Sec data transmission pace -optimised for long range: only 16 Bytes payLoad data and reduced transmission speed -safe transmission: echo verification, retry 125ms later and again 500mS later if NACK -real time scheduler:  data acquisition occurs with constant, reliable 125mS slices
+  -optimised for long range: only 16 Bytes payLoad data and reduced transmission speed -safe transmission: echo verification, retry 125ms later and again 500mS later if NACK -real time scheduler:  data acquisition occurs with constant, reliable 125mS slices